 Procedure for College Committees

-- Any member of the college community may propose the formation of a new ad hoc or standing college committee.
+- Any member of the college community may propose the formation of a new standing college committee.

-- The proposal is presented to a member of President’s Council or the committee initiator brings a brief proposal to the President’s Council.
-The proposal must include the rationale for a new committee, including the proposed purpose of the committee, responsibilities of the committee, and a list of benefits for the college community.
+- The proposal is presented to a member of the President’s Council or the committee initiator brings a brief proposal to the President’s Council.
+The proposal must include a draft standing committee charter that outlines the rationale for the new standing committee, including the proposed mission, responsibilities, and a list of potential benefits for the college community.

-- If a new committee is approved for formation, President’s Council will appoint an administrator to serve as the Committee Sponsor, based on the committee’s purpose and content.
+- If a new standing committee is approved for formation, President’s Council will appoint an administrator to serve as the sponsor, based on the standing committee’s purpose and content.

-- The Office of the President maintains a master list of committees, the charge document for each committee, and the current membership of committees.
+- The Office of Institutional Effectiveness maintains a master list of standing committees, the charge document for each committee, and the current membership of each standing committee.

-- Meetings are open to observers and invited guests, but participation in the meeting is limited to the members of the committee unless a guest/observer at a meeting is invited by the chair to provide input.
+- Standing committee meetings are open to observers and invited guests, but participation in the meeting is limited to the members of the standing committee unless a guest/observer at a meeting is invited by the chair to provide input.